 This entry-level course comprises the first two years (16 units) of the Bachelor of Information Technology.
 It provides a strong technical emphasis to develop your skills as a para-professional in the information and communications technology industry.
 Successful graduates may then upgrade their qualification to Bachelor level following completion of an additional year.

-As user-experience designers and developers, web developers, systems administrators, and technical support personnel.
+Graduates typically establish information technology careers as web developers, systems administrators, and technical support personnel.

 Major areas of study

 While this course has no majors, students can study units in applications development, database systems, digital media, programming, systems analysis and design, and web development.